 The guiding principle of the initiators in the early 1950s was the fostering and development of unity and solidarity among the European football community.
 Now, six decades later, UEFA's mission remains very much the same.
 But it has also become the guardian of football in Europe by working closely with its 54 member associations to promote, protect and nurture the sport at all levels, from the elite and its stars to the millions who play the game as a hobby.

 In 1960, UEFA had a full-time staff of just three people.
 That figure has risen steadily through the years as the organisation has reacted to changing circumstances.
-Today, over 400 people of 38 different nationalities (as of February 2014) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
+Today, 535 permanent and fixed-term staff of 34 different nationalities (as of July 2015) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
 The body has resided in Nyon since 1995 after beginning its life in Paris, before moving to the Swiss federal capital Berne, where UEFA stayed for over three decades from 1960.

 Over the decades, UEFA has developed from a mainly administrative body into a dynamic sports organisation that is in tune with the vast requirements of modern-day football.
 UEFA is a sporting authority which does not have the powers of a government; it represents Europe's national football associations, and can only act in accordance with the wishes of these associations.